UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_01.md

 <center/>

 Notes:  In the image we can see that two branches were created from `main`.
-The first snapshot was taken after the second commit to incude there the trained model.
+The first snapshot was taken after the second commit to include there the trained model.
 The second branch was initiated in the third commit to fix one of the exploratory analysis plots.
 At the end we merge all these branches to `main` so the isolated modifications are included in our principal source of code.

 When you should open a new branch?
-We will talk about it with more detail soon, but thinking that each change that can break the original code is potentially a good feature to start workin in a new branch.
+As general rule you can think that each changes that can break the original code is potentially a good feature to start workin in a new branch.

 Note that in some old repositories the `main` branch could be called `master`.

 ---
-# How branches show up in the log output (JupyterLab)
+# How to create a branch?
+(JupyterLab)

 <center>